eduardosanzb/eduardosanzb/notes/python-poc/python-poc.tdd.md

     - "Prioritize clarity and conciseness."

 - **`[CONTEXT]`**: Provides the LLM with the necessary contextual information to generate informed replies.
 This section is dynamically populated by the `Context Retriever` and includes:
-    - **`Relevant Conversation History`**:  Snippets of the most semantically relevant past messages retrieved from the chat history using vector similarity search (via `sqlite-vec`).
+    - **`Relevant Conversation History`**:  Snippets of the most semantically relevant past messages retrieved from the chat history using vector similarity search (via ).
     - **`Relevant Conversation Summaries`**:  Summaries of past conversations (if available and relevant) retrieved using vector similarity search.
     - **`Current Message`**: The text of the user's latest message that triggered the reply suggestion request.
     - **`User Addendum (if any)`**:  If the user has provided an addendum via the `/tasks/{taskId}/addendum` endpoint, it is included here to guide reply refinement.